it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authorization_Requirements.md

 - Platform provides an authorization system, such as RBAC, that restricts access to sensitive data and functions - Protect all information stored on systems with file system, network share, claims, application, or database-specific access control lists.
 These controls will enforce the principle that only authorized individuals should have access to the information based on their need to access the information as a part of their responsibilities.

+[pl: this an the "principle of least privilege overlap a little.
+Here's my thoughts on it, this requirement provides the technical implementation of access control and least privilege provides the procedural.
+Does the platform providde these capabilities, and when assigning users do you make that decision based on least privilege.
+Does that make sense or should we rewrite these to be more explict?]

 Applies to: Web components

 Method: Derived